CastlesBackup/IpLogParser/README.md

 You can generate your own version with this command : pyinstaller IPLogParser.py --onefile

-screenshot "iplogparser_exe.jpg" shows the script in action with a log file containing 170948 lines.
+Screenshot "iplogparser_exe.jpg" shows the script in action with a log file containing 170948 lines.

-  screenshot "iplogparser-_exe.jpg" shows the script in action with the "-c" activated
+Screenshot "iplogparser-_exe.jpg" shows the script in action with the "-c" activated